☆ Matthew Glamorre ☆

 In an otherwise seriously dull nightlife between 1997 and 2003, Glamorre managed to inflict a little excitement with his bizarre experiments.
 If the Mint Tea Rooms went some way to reopen – obliquely – the floodgates to the Burlesque set, in complete contrast, the Siren Suite pioneered a classical music scene of sorts.
 As for HARDERFASTERLOUDER (yes, all in one word and upper case), its sole purpose seemed to be bending its audience’s ear drums with earth-shattering industrial beats.

 More importantly, the subsequent Kashpoint cornered the party monster scene and managed to beat all the competition.
 At its best, it proved to be London’s most outlandish and fun hotspot when it was held at Moonlighting.
 However, an ill-fated move in September 2007 to a weekly Friday spot in Regent Street’s Eve Club drove the first nail in the coffin.
-It looked like the end of the road after a couple of parties took place back at the old haunt Moonlighting, followed in June 2009 by one at Cable Street’s Can Can.
+It then looked like the end of the road after a couple of parties took place back at the old haunt Moonlighting, followed in June 2009 by one at Cable Street’s Can Can.

 Meanwhile, if Matthew’s interests had leant more towards music management/promotion, he still returned to Moonlighting for the after-party of Andrew Logan’s “The British Guide to Showing Off” première, which effectively put Kashpoint back on track in November 2011.

 In complete contrast, Matthew ran C-R-U-X @ Soho’s Zero 1 Gallery between February and March 2013, which turned out to be an entertaining Saturday night series of live TV experimental performances – complete with immersive lighting and electronic soundwaves.

 Glamorre made a return to clubland and surprised his punters again at Water Rats, for the EU Referendum night in June 2016, with another oddball project entitled Scism.
 A subsequent run of the multi media club night was held at Vogue Fabrics, but it shut its doors for the last time in February 2017, with the launch of the Dalston Bump single.

 Scroll down and click if images don’t automatically roll out.
 Click on any image to enlarge.